-In February 2013, our Board of Directors approved our annual dividend rate of \$0.48 per share for 2013.
-Dividends at the annual rate would aggregate to \$22.1 million assuming 46.0 million shares of common stock are outstanding.
+In February 2014, our Board of Directors approved our annual dividend rate of \$0.48 per share for 2014.
+Dividends at the annual rate would aggregate to \$22.6 million assuming 47.0 million shares of common stock are outstanding, although dividends are not guaranteed and our Board of Directors may decide to change or suspend dividend payments at any time for any reason.
 Our ability to continue to declare and pay dividends quarterly this year and beyond might be restricted by, among other things, the terms of our credit facility, general economic conditions and our ability to generate adequate operating cash flow.